 Pay your monthly credit card bills in full, not just the minimum amount.
 If you can’t pay down all of it, target paying more than the minimum and spend less.
 Only 32% of Americans pay their credit cards in full.
 The majority of those who don’t pay the balance in its entirety face a high borrowing rate (15% on average).
 Additionally, that will stretch out the number of years it will take you to pay down the debt and increase your total borrowing costs.

 8. Review Your Credit Reports Periodically

 Our financial lives depend on our creditworthiness.
-Reviewing credit reports for accuracy and for ways to improve your score, enhance your financial flexibilities.
+Reviewing credit reports for accuracy and for ways to improve your score enhances your financial flexibilities.
 Your credit report is not just for lenders but often requested by the landlord, your workplace, insurers, and utility companies.
 There are ways to raise your credit score so that you can get the best loan rate.

 9. Shorter Mortgage Terms Are Better

 When taking out a mortgage loan for your home, consider the 15 years versus 30-year terms.
 You will make higher mortgage payments, but your total borrowing costs are significantly lower by cutting your time in half.
 The same premise goes for borrowing for vehicles where you pay lower interest overall when your borrowing period is shorter.